BeingTomGreen/Diablo-3-API/README.md

 ## TODO
 - Support authenticated API Calls - Same syntax as the WOW API, need to manually email support and get an application key.
 - Since we are limited to 10k or 50k (if authenticated) calls, it may make sense to cache the results.
+- Fix Regex's - the battleTagPattern doesn't always work for example xxBTG#2577 seems to be Valid but I don't think it should be.

 ## License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details.